alf-tool/alf-core/README.md

       (restrict :suppliers, lambda{ city == 'London' }) ...

-## Interfacing in Ruby itself
+### Interfacing in Ruby

 If you want to use Alf in ruby directly (that is, not in shell or by executing .alf files), you can simply compile expressions and use resulting operators as
 follows:

     #
+    # We use the examples environment below, see the section below about other
+    # available environments.
+    #
     # Op is an enumerable of ruby hashes (used as physical representation
     # of tuples).
-We use the examples environment here, see the section
-    # below about other available environments.
+Provided that terminal inputs offered by the environment
+    # (:suppliers here) can be enumerated more than once, the operator may be
+    # used multiple times and is even thread safe!
     #
-    op = Alf.lispy(Alf::Environment.examples).compile {
+    op = Alf.lispy(Alf::Environment.examples).compile do
-      (restrict :suppliers, lambda{ city == 'London' }) }
+      (restrict :suppliers, lambda{ city == 'London' }) end